jilar/React-Video/README.md

 React-Video app uses youtube API to search for and display videos.

-App is part of React Education and demonstrates knowledge of react fundamentals.
+App is part of React Education and demonstrates knowledge of React fundamentals.